 Some swallowing issues are "behavioral."
 The person many not chew adequately, may rush with eating, or may not drink fluids while eating to keep their throat moist.
 In those situations, encouraging the individual to slow down, chew more, put the fork (or spoon) down between bites, and take a sip of fluid between bites can be helpful.
-We have a video and visual aids (handout 1 and handout 2) to support people with Down syndrome to slow down the rate of eating and promote better chewing.
+We have a video and visual aids in our Resource Library to support people with Down syndrome to slow down the rate of eating and promote better chewing.

 Some swallowing issues are physiological or anatomical in nature.
 The swallowing mechanism can be impaired to some degree because the normal multiple steps required for swallowing don't occur normally or there is some anatomical or physical impediment to food passing along the mouth, throat, or esophagus.

 Often, these are relatively minor problems.
 They may be managed with the same measures as noted for the "behavioral" factors above.
 In addition, other measures that may help some individuals include: